MTrop/Doomy/README.md

 	ant release

+To create a Windows Installer in the `dist` folder:

+	ant dist.installer -Dinno.setup.dir=[Path-To-Inno-Setup] -Dapp.version.number=[APPVERSION]

-To create a distribution (Bash and CMD):
+To create a distribution (Bash and CMD and Installer):

 	ant dist